About Our Dojo

 Ryu Shu Kan Karate is a classical form of karate emphasizing life protection by controlling an opponent without the excessive use of force.
-The Art includes Tuite Jitsu: grappling, locking, and escape techniques; Kyusho Jitsu: striking techniques that exploit the body’s weak points; Kobudo: weapons kata & techniques and Bogu Kumite: protective armor full-contact sparring.
+The Art includes Tuite Jutsu: grappling, locking, and escape techniques; Kyusho Jutsu: striking techniques that exploit the body’s weak points; Kobudo: weapons kata & techniques and Bogu Kumite: protective armor full-contact sparring.

 The Key to learning Ryu Shu Kan Karate is in the Kata and Kata interpretations.